Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for Simulating Realistic Photochemical Processes: RESULTS AND DISCUSSION

 Because of the high-dimensional complexity of azobenzene, building accurate deep learning PESs is more challenging.
-To ensure sufficient sampling of the configurational space, we performed 20 more FSSH simulations at the OM2/MRCI computational level and extracted 4,000 snapshots from a total 30 reference trajectories.
-These snapshots were split to training and test sets to construct PESs.
-Key configurations related to photoisomerization of azobenzene can be seen in Figure S5c.
-As shown in Figure \ref{fig:AzoNequIPA} and \ref{fig:AzoNequIPB}, the performance of NequIP was acceptable.
+To ensure sufficient sampling of the configurational space, we performed 20 more FSSH simulations at the OM2/MRCI computational level and extracted 4,000 snapshots from a total 30 reference trajectories. { These trajectories include both successful isomerizing events and non-isomerizing paths, with a configuration ratio of approximately 63:37 for \textit{cis} and \textit{trans} isomers.} These snapshots were split to training and test sets to construct PESs.
+Key configurations related to photoisomerization of azobenzene can be seen in Figure S5c. { Although the crossing topology between ground state and excited state surfaces are qualitatively reproduced, it should be noted that potential energy of the \textit{cis} isomer is underestimated, which is a known disadvantage of the semiempirical methods such as OM2 and AM1.\cite{Thiel11_1506}} Comparison between reference and predicted potential energies are shown in Figure \ref{fig:AzoNequIPA} and \ref{fig:AzoNequIPB}.
 The MAEs of $E(\mathrm{S}_0)$ and $E(\mathrm{S}_1)$ on the test sets were 0.052 and 0.055 eV, respectively.
 The corresponding force loss per atom was increased to the order of $10^{-1}$ eV/\AA.
+Although the MAEs are slightly higher than those for $\mathrm{CH_2NH}$, they remain near the chemical accuracy threshold.
 On one hand, a larger dataset required to construct accurate PESs of azobenzene retards the efficiency of the whole procedure.
 With the development of deep learning potentials, however, we believe that the need of big data can be reduced using the pre-train-and-fine-tune strategy in the near future.
 On the other hand, 10 reference trajectories were sufficient for LSTM training on azobenzene (see below), which indicates potential superiority of LSTM on large molecular systems.